 Beautiful beaches in Kerala

-Kerala has a coastline stretch of 580 km (360 mile).
+Kerala has a coastline stretch of 580 km (360 miles).
 It means you can find here beaches for any choice: for sunbathing, sports, deserted places to spend time with nature, some trendy parties near the sea, surfing and other interesting experiences.
 Here are the top beaches in Kerala and what they are famous for.

 It is one of the most popular beaches in India.
 Though most visitors relate Kovalam to lighthouse beach, you have to know that Kovalam stretch more than 15 km along the shore.
 There are three bigger and famous beaches: Lighthouse Beach, Hawah beach and Samudra beach as well as many smaller and less popular beaches divided by rocks.